 Throughout this whole event I have learned a few things.
 Even if we don't have kids I am so lucky to be married to the woman that I am married too.
 We are lucky to have the supportive family that we have.
 I am also very lucky that even through the struggle – we have never lost our sense of humor.
 (Well, I have never lost my sense of humor)

-on't know.
+Will we have kids?
+I honest don't know.
 What I do know...I have to best wife and family in the world - and that's all that really matters."

 Nathan--I admire you and I appreciate you.
 Thank you for loving me through days I ask you not to.
 Thanks for sticking beside me even when I tell you to find someone who can give you the children you want.
 Thank you for the jokes, the laughter, the fun.
 On a scale of 1-10, I love you 987,654,321!